Skip Navigation

 • Relation to existing materials in the collection

-The Library adheres to professional collection management practices including the use of:
+WFPL adheres to professional collection management practices, including the use of:

 • Statistical reports;

-• Continuous, Review, Evaluation, and Weeding (CREW method), identifying items for consideration and ensures our collections remain relevant and useful; and
+• The CREW method (Continuous, Review, Evaluation, and Weeding), identifying and ensuring our collections remain relevant and useful;

-S = Superseded (by a new edition or a material with better coverage of the subject)
+• S = Superseded (by a new edition or resource with better coverage of the subject)

-T = Trivial (no longer of discernable literary or scientific merit)
+• T = Trivial (no longer of discernible literary or scientific merit)

-I = Irrelevant (to the needs and interest of the community)
+• I = Irrelevant (to the needs and interests of the community)

 Materials dealing with controversial views, language, or images are judged as entire works, not on isolated passages or sections.
-The Library recognizes that some library items are controversial and that any given item may offend a patron.
+WFPL recognizes that some library items are controversial and that any given item may offend a patron.

-The Library will consider requests for reconsideration submitted by any current cardholders of the West Florida Public Libraries.
-Patrons are asked to complete and submit the Patron Comment on Library Materials form to state any objections to the library material or resource.
+WFPL will consider requests for reevaluation submitted by any current WFPL cardholder.
+Current cardholders are asked to complete and submit the Library Materials Reevaluation Request form to state any objections to the library material or resource.
+Download a printable version of the form here.

-Upon request, a written response will be sent to the patron explaining the decision made after reviewed.
+Upon request, a written response will be sent to the cardholder explaining the resulting decision made by the Library Director.

-The patron may appeal the Library Director’s decision to the Library Board of Governance.
+The cardholder may appeal against the Library Director’s decision to the WFPL BOG.